pvavra/temp-ipsy/docs/open-science/research-data-management/bids.md

 === "Eye-tracking"
     Coming soon...

+## Validate your BIDS dataset

+After you have accomplished the BIDS conversion, the last step is to validate your dataset.
+Keep in mind that is step is very important to ensure that your dataset actually complies with BIDS.

+The validation can be done on Cecile by using [`bids-validator`](https://github.com/bids-standard/bids-validator).

+!!!
+Warning "Periodical validation checks"
+    In order to keep the minimal standards on Cecile, there will be periodical BIDS validation on your dataset, in case a dataset is not valid you will receive an email asking to make your dataset BIDS compliant.

 ## BIDS beyond rawdata

 TODO: Your data are not limited to your raw data, but include also so called `derivatives`, meaning the results of data processing.